thivistan/case_management/src/data/categories/README_categories.md

 ## Resource Object Structure

-Each resource object within the `resources` array includes the following properties:
+Each resource object within the `resources` array must follow one of the two following template:

+Template 1:
 - `name` (string, required): The name of the service resource.
 - `address` (string, optional): The address of the service resource.
 - `lat` (number, optional): The latitude coordinate of the service resource.